Menu

 In November 2024 a jury of Spain’s leading music critics awarded him the “Amics del Liceu” prize for Best Musical Direction of the current season (Un ballo in maschera).

 His range of recordings is impressive, above all in the field of opera.
-Since 2022, three CDs have been released with singers of the calibre of Sondra Radvanovsky (The Three Queens, Pentatone), Nadine Sierra (Made for opera, Deutsche Grammophon), Javier Camarena (Signor Gaetano, Pentatone) and Jessica Pratt (Delirio, Tancredi Records).
+Since 2022, three CDs have been released with singers Sondra Radvanovsky (The Three Queens, Pentatone), Nadine Sierra (Made for opera, Deutsche Grammophon), Javier Camarena (Signor Gaetano, Pentatone) and Jessica Pratt (Delirio, Tancredi Records).
 The DVD of Mascagni’s opera L’amico Fritz (Dynamic, 2023) with the Orchestra del Maggio Musicale Fiorentino, and Donizetti’s Il Diluvio Universale (Dynamic, 2024) as well as the CD of I puritani (Euroarts, 2024) also received critical acclaim.

 On 2nd June 2024 he was appointed Cavaliere al merito della Repubblica Italiana by the Italian President, Mattarella.
 On 1st June 2025 he conducted a concert at the Quirinal Palace in the presence of the President and the highest State authorities, leading the Teatro di San Carlo Orchestra in the traditional Republic Day concert, which was also broadcast live on Rai 1.